aminmarashi/blog-old/_posts/hacking-with-ssh.md

 This post is inspired by
 <a href="https://smallstep.com/blog/ssh-tricks-and-tips/" target="_blank">ssh tips and tricks</a>.

-## Logging in without a password
+## Password-less authentication

 In addition to password authentication, there are other methods that OpenSSH supports.
 One of the most well-known authentication methods is public-key authentication.
-You can maintain a list of known public keys on the server and allow passwordless login whenever a client connects using the corresponding private key.
+You can maintain a list of known public keys on the server and allow password-less login whenever a client connects using the corresponding private key.

 ```bash:title=authorized_keys